-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and one 100-level history course, or permission of instructor.

 HSTE 376 History of Modern France

 A study of the political, social, economic, and intellectual development of France since 1789.
 Particular emphasis is on the Revolution, Napoleon, the political experiments of the nineteenth century, the psychological collapse of the French in the first half of the twentieth century, the rise of Charles DeGaulle, and present day issues.